Successes

 The Rosen Law Firm was sole lead counsel in this consolidated class action in U.S. District Court for the Eastern District of Pennsylvania.
 The complaint alleged violations of §§10b and 20(a) of the Securities Exchange Act and §§11b and 15 of the Securities Act arising out of the Company’s issuance of materially false and financial statements.
 The parties settled the action for $15.3 million in cash.

-The Rosen Law Firm was sole Lead Counsel in this class action filed in the U.S. District Court for the Central District of California.
-The complaint alleged violations of the Securities Exchange Act of 1934 in connection with the Company’s issuance of materially false and misleading financial statements.
-The parties agreed to settle this action for $1.5 million.
+The Rosen Law Firm was co-Lead Counsel in this consolidated class action in the U.S. District Court for the Southern District of New York.
+The complaint alleges violations of §§10b and 20(a) of the Securities Exchange Act §§ 11 and 20(a) of the Securities Act and arising out of the issuance of misleading business information.
+The parties settled this case for $4.15 million in cash.

-The Rosen Law Firm was co-Lead Counsel in this class action in the U.S. District Court for Southern District of New York.
-The complaint alleged violations of §§11 and 15 of the Securities Act arising out of the company’s issuance of materially false and misleading business information.
-The parties settled this action for $2.85 million in cash.
+The Rosen Law Firm was co-Lead Counsel in this consolidated class action in the U.S. District Court for Southern District of Florida.
+The complaint alleged violations of §§10b and 20(a) of the Securities Exchange Act arising out of the Company concealing its true financial condition.
+The parties settled the action for $24 million in cash.

-The Rosen Law Firm was sole Lead Counsel in the class action pending in the U.S. District Court for the District of Delaware.
-The complaint alleged violations of §§10b and 20(a) of the Securities Exchange Act arising out of the issuance of materially false and misleading financial statements.
-Plaintiffs settled this action for $1.5 million in cash.
+The Rosen Law Firm was sole Lead Counsel in this consolidated class action in the U.S. District Court for the Central District of California.
+The complaint alleged violations of §§10b and 20(a) of the Securities Exchange Act arising the issuance of false statements concerning the Company’s true financial condition.
+The parties agreed to settle this action for total consideration of $2.7 million, comprised of $700,000 in cash and $2 million in stock.

-The Rosen Law Firm was co-Lead Counsel in this class action in the U.S. District Court for the Southern District of New York.
-The complaint alleged violations of §§ 10b and 20(a) of the Securities Exchange Act arising out of the Company’s issuance of false financial statements.
-The parties settled this action for $3.5 million in cash.
+The Rosen Law Firm was sole Lead Counsel in this class action in the U.S. District Court for the District of New Jersey.
+The complaint alleged violations of §§10b and 20(a) of the Securities Exchange Act arising out of the Company’s issuance of materially false and misleading business information.
+The parties settled this action for $5.75 million in cash.

 Scroll to Top